Revature-GoGato/GoGatoPostsBackend/README.md

 ### Summary:

-A post is created when user input is captured and sent to the backend for storage and retrieval.
+GoGato is a social media application that allows users to create a profile and posts.
+A post is created by taking user input and rendering it on the user's screen for viewing and interaction, simultaneously storing the content in a PostgreSQL database that is hosted on AWS.

-Spring Data JPA used to connect to AWS database via PostgreSQL.
-Here is the link for the Docker image.
+The database tables are created via Spring JPA with Hibernate, and the API is documented using Swagger and JavaDocs.

 ### Features:

 Users can:

- - Create Posts
+ - Create a post
- - Retrieve a Post
+ - Retrieve a post
- - Retrieve all Posts
+ - Retrieve all posts
- - Update Posts
+ - Update a post
- - Delete posts
+ - Delete a post

 ## API/Route Table